davis-b/syspect/README.md

 To begin learning the _syspect_ library, the best place to start would be the example programs.
 They are small and hopefully easy to understand.
 If you like to browse code to get a grasp of a library, the _src/syspect.zig_ file is where you will want to start.
 This file contains the _Inspector_ structure, which is where the majority of the public facing code is located.

 ## Code Flow Overview ##

 ### Init ###
 A program using the _syspect_ library will begin by initializing an _Inspector_ struct.
 This is the structure we will be using to interact with the rest of the _syspect_ library.
-In the init call, _Inspector_ is to be given a slice of system calls (referred to from now on as syscalls) that we want to pause the tracee (program we are inspecting) at and inspect or modify in our own code.
+In the init call, _Inspector_ is to be given a slice of syscalls (referred to from now on as syscalls) that we want to pause the tracee (program we are inspecting) at and inspect or modify in our own code.
 As well as the slice of syscalls and the allocator, _Inspector_ may optionally be given any number of two options.
 Those are "multithread" and "inverse".
 When "multithread" is true, _Inspector_ will automatically begin tracing the child threads and processes of the initially traced program.
 When "inverse" is true, the slice of syscalls we give the structure changes from a 'watch list' to an 'ignore list'.

 ### Attaching to a tracee ###